natlund/zola_website/content/software_engineering/principles_of_code_structure/taxonomy_of_connections.md

 5. Method call on injected object.
 6. Inheritance.
 Method call on parent class.

+These may be grouped into three different types:

+- Coupling By Direct Connection
+  - Function call
+  - Method call on class
+  - Object instantiation, then method call on object
+- Coupling By Dependency Injection
+  - Function call of injected function
+  - Method call on injected object
+- Inheritance
+  - Method call on parent class

+In the next three chapters, we'll look at these forms of connection.
+We'll make some observations on the relative simplicity of each form.

 As well as simplicity, we are also interested in how each connection type supports modularity.
-The 'replacement' type of modification is arguably the simplest, and the syntax is essentially the same as for 'simple extension', so we shall analyse 'replaceability' here.
+The 'replacement' type of modification is arguably the simplest, and the syntax is essentially the same as for 'simple extension', so we shall analyse the 'replaceability' of each connection form.